 Apex Helps Truckers Keep Freight Deliveries Flowing with etherFAX

 Founded in 1995, Apex Capital Corp is the leading full-service factoring company for truckers.
 Working with small to medium-sized trucking companies, mostly independent operators, Apex serves as the back-office for its clients who are on the road making deliveries.
-In the freight factoring business, there is a vast paper trail that needs to be managed, including delivery information, bills of lading, invoices, and payments.
+In the freight delivering and factoring business, there is a vast paper trail that needs to be managed, including delivery information, bills of lading, invoices, and payments.
 Faxes are widely used among Apex’s freight factoring clients.
 The company currently processes 40,000 pages per month.

 With thousands of clients, Apex cannot afford to experience any lag or downtime when sending and receiving business-critical faxes such as invoices, contracts, and shipment verifications.
 The company’s GFI FaxMaker fax server was powered by traditional fax infrastructure comprised of modem boards and PRI cards.
 As the company migrated from PSTN to VoIP, connection issues and incompatibilities continued, disrupting the flow of faxes and burdening the help desk with support calls.
 It was not uncommon that the fax server had to be rebooted daily.

 “We were constantly rebooting our fax server,” said Tim Boggs, Enterprise Architect at Apex Capital Corp.
 “We needed a more reliable system to ensure faxes are processed quickly and reliably, as time is money in the freight factoring business.”